-In terms of our own operations, TrustWorks only hires staff who have a proven track record in field related to our domain of business; we work with credible suppliers (web designers, accountants, lawyers etc.) who have been recommended to us by dis-interested third parties.
+Internally,, TrustWorks only hires staff who have a proven track record in field related to our domain of business; we work with credible suppliers (web designers, accountants, lawyers etc.) who have been recommended to us by dis-interested third parties.

-TrustWorks also partners with swisspeace and the Conflict and Research Unit at Clingendael, both of whom share a commitment to the principles enshrined by the Global
+TrustWorks also partners with Swisspeace and the Conflict and Research Unit at Clingendael both of whom share a commitment to the principles enshrined by the Global Compact.